The 2018 Farm Bill Federally Legalizes Hemp & CBD Products

 The first area is that the new bill gives State and Tribal territories space to regulate the hemp industry.
 This means that while the bill federally clears hemp, local territories may choose to restrict the industry.
 At the time of writing, there is State-level confusion and new laws are being passed.
 If you wish to support hemp in your state, the Hemp Roundtable offers a State Action portal where you can take part.

 Despite these unresolved areas, hemp and CBD sales continue to grow nationwide.
 Big Sky Botanicals is committed to staying up-to-date with hemp-related regulations.
-For more information, please visit our compliance and safety page.
+For more information, please visit our product creation page.